 Sallie Morgan is RAAC’s Treasurer, chairs the Community Theatre Committee, and organizes the Soup & Soul series.
 She and her husband Tod were founding members of RAAC in 1982.
 Sallie has been a teacher, legislative assistant, consultant, and community support director.
 She is the executive director of the Mental Health Association of Fauquier County, chairs the region’s Aging Together Board, and also serves on the board of the Fauquier/Rappahannock Free Clinic.
 She loves theater, sings with Bel Canto, walks on her mountain, plays an occasional game of tennis.

-Nancy Raines is Vice President of the RAAC Board.
+Nancy Raines is Vice President of the RAAC Board and she chairs the Membership Committee.
 She and her husband, Dick, have split their time between their homes in Castleton and Arlington for the past 32 years.
 Nancy is now retired from her career as a lawyer, which she spent at the Department of Justice, the Environmental Protection Agency, and private practice.
-Now she focuses on running the Theatre at Washington, VA (with the help of her husband who is not retired and thus works way harder than he should), supporting the Art Tour committee, and enjoying the pleasures of country life with her husband and their dog, Bailey.
+She focuses on running the Theatre at Washington, VA (with the help of her husband who is not retired and thus works way harder than he should), supporting the Art Tour committee, and enjoying the pleasures of country life with her husband and their dog, Bailey.

 Heather Wicke chairs the annual Art Tour.
 She and her husband Bob Hurley have been weekenders for nine years and now spend more and more time in Rappahannock as their family and career obligations lessen.
 Heather has a PhD in Natural Resources and spent her career with various organizations including the US Senate Environment Committee, Environmental Law Institute, Piedmont Environmental Council, and National Wildlife Federation.
 She and Bob have two daughters working in environment-related policy jobs in DC.
 Heather is also a painter and is now moving into mixed media abstract painting.